-Image is compatible with Tiger, Leopard, Snow Leopard, Lion and Mountain Lion.
+Image is compatible with Snow Leopard (10.6) and higher.

 Image was developed for the User who wants to have an image displayed periodically for various reasons (loved one, goal, vacation memory, etc.).
 Image is $10 shareware.
 Users can try Image in Demo Mode for up to ten launches, after which registration is required.